softwarexplus/xcf-docs/pages/guide/commands.md

 **Description:** Report a message
 **Type:** Message Context Menu

+For more details and advanced configurations, please refer to the [full documentation](/guide/commands/report-message).

 ## Report User

 **Description:** Report a user
 **Type:** User Context Menu

+For more details and advanced configurations, please refer to the [full documentation](/guide/commands/report-user).

 ## rps